 Docker can be used in a software factory to make your Software factory evolve from a monolithic all-usage but slow and frustrating software factory to a real platform Software Factory As A Service (If you like the term SFAAS, it’s mine 🙂

-- The main differences between a Software Factory and a SFAAS are the following :
+- The main differences between a Software Factory and an SFAAS are the following :

-- Product owner, Team manager are creating the new Software Factories for their projects directly through a WebUI by picking the technologies, tools they need.
+- Product owners, Team managers are creating the new Software Factories for their projects directly through a WebUI by picking the technologies, tools they need.

 - Few interactions are necessary between the infrastructure and system administration teams and the software teams.
 It’s a win-win solution and the IT bottleneck has been removed.

-I strongly recommend that Software factories built on the top of containers like these great initiative projects.
+I strongly recommend that Software factories built on top of containers like these great initiative projects.

 - Software Factory with Docker